 The answer to both of this question is yes!

-In most cases (I expand on this below) you definitely should see the diamond before buying – which is one reason I choose to recommend a place like James Allen, where you have actual diamond photos online, over Blue Nile where you only have the diamond certificate but no actual photos.
+In most cases (I expand on this below) you definitely should see the diamond before buying – which is one reason I choose to recommend a place like James Allen, where you have actual diamond photos online, over Blue Nile where you only have the diamond certificate but no actual photos (Update: Blue Nile recently added images to their inventory, but without zooming functionality, which is still major feature).

 As for being safe, just like you wouldn’t walk into any brick and mortar jeweler and buy a diamond you need to know who you are buying form online as well.
 You should only buy from well-known and reputable online retailers like James Allen, Blue Nile, and Whiteflash (of course there are others and if you have any questions on a specific one feel free to contact me).